 No credit given for Foreign Language because students may fulfill the "Language" section of the "Perspectives on Diversity" requirement with elementary-level study.

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Domestic" section of the "Perspectives on Diversity" requirement.
+No credit given for U.S. Government or History because a survey course in American government or history is not required, to fulfill the "Social Sciences Division" requirement.

 No credit given for Mathematics because the "Analytical Reasoning" requirement may be satisfied by economics and science courses.